lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     limited to white females.
 I suggest to run a sensitivity analysis on this group."*

-        We agree with the reviewer's suggestion and ran additional sensitivity analyses stratified by sex and ethnicity.
-We mention the results of this analysis in the results.
+        We agree with the reviewer's comment and ran stratified models by either sex or ethnicity.
+In both cases, all significant associations from the non-stratified analyses were attenuated, likely due to the reduction in sample size in the stratified models.
+Stratifying analyses has the limitation of substantially reducing sample size and is the reason why interaction testing is prefered.
+We ran interaction tests by sex and ethnicity and found no significant interactive associations.
+While these results internally suggest no differences between sex or ethnicity, our cohort was not designed to answer these research questions and the results presented in the paper may still not be generalizable to other populations. {{yea?}}

 8. *"DISCUSSION"*
     - *"I would like to see more on the DAGs that underlies the selected